How to Take Control of the Stereo at a House Party Without Being a Dickhead

 What Happens at the End of the Evening?

-Obviously when we said there are only three genres you can play at a house party, we were being hyperbolic.
-The fact is, the culmination of a house party is a fragile time; most people have gone home, the remaining few are clutching to remnants of the past few hours of debauchery and also succumbing to the eventual, empty conclusion of the weekend being over.
+Obviously when we say there are only three genres you can play at a house party, we are being hyperbolic.
+The fact is that the culmination of a house party is a fragile time; most people have gone home, the remaining few are clutching to remnants of the past few hours of debauchery and also succumbing to the eventual, empty conclusion of the weekend being over.
 It’s a lonely time and, unless you’ve got someone or something to hold, music will be the hand that guides you through.

-My favourite endorphin-appreciating sign-off comes in a triple threat of Tourist’s “Your Girl”, The Paradise’s “In Love With You”, and Caribou’s “Can’t Do Without You”.
-For you, though, it could be anything – I’m sure you’ve got your own comedown playlist.
+My favorite endorphin-appreciating sign-off comes in a triple threat of Tourist’s “Your Girl,” The Paradise’s “In Love With You,” and Caribou’s “Can’t Do Without You.”
+For you, though, it could be anything—I’m sure you’ve got your own comedown playlist.
 Just remember: don’t rewind that General Levy megamix.
 Play something soothing with sounds resembling feelings.
-That – or it’s probably time to fuck off home because the people whose house you’re in want to dive under a duvet for the next four days and your racket is keeping them up.
+That—or it’s probably time to fuck off home because the people whose house you’re in want to dive under a duvet for the next four days and your racket is keeping them up.

 Follow Ryan on Twitter: @RyanBassil